 Dr. Harris is the author of Women and Recovery-Finding Hope, published by John Wiley & Sons, Inc. and co-editor of Substance Abuse Recovery in College, published by Springer.

 She served for twelve years as the Director of the Center for the Study of Addiction and Recovery (CSAR) at Texas Tech University.
 Under her leadership, the CSAR gained national attention, appearing in the Wall Street Journal, on the NBC Today Show, CNN, and featured in The Chronicle of Higher Education, Inside Higher Ed, and The New York Times.
 For six years, she was also Associate Dean of the College of Human Sciences at Texas Tech University.

-She serves on the Board of Directors of Lubbock National Bank and the Commerce National Bank of Austin and College Station, Texas.
-Dr. Harris is vice president of the Board of Directors of the J.T. and Margaret Talkington Charitable Foundation.
-She also serves on the Advisory Board of the Margaret Talkington School for Young Women Leaders.
+She serves on the Advisory Board of the Margaret Talkington School for Young Women Leaders, a public single-gender college preparatory school for girls in the Lubbock ISD; President of the Young Women Leaders Foundation and the Advisory Board of Lubbock National Bank.
+Previously Dr. Harris served on the Board of Directors of Lubbock National Bank and the Commerce National Bank of Austin and College Station, Texas.
+She was the vice president of the Board of Directors of the J.T. and Margaret Talkington Charitable Foundation.

 From 2012-2014, Dr. Harris served as a Women’s Initiative Fellowship Mentor through the George W. Bush Institute in Dallas, Texas.
 The Women’s Initiative Fellowship is a program to develop leadership and networking skills for women in Egypt.
 Dr. Harris was asked to mentor one of the Egyptian Fellows, a Dentist from Cairo, Egypt.